kdave/btrfs-progs/Documentation/ch-quota-intro.rst

 On the other hand, the traditional approach has only a poor solution to restrict directories.
-At installation time, the harddisk can be partitioned so that every directory (eg. /usr, /var/, ...) that needs a limit gets its own partition.
+At installation time, the harddisk can be partitioned so that every directory (e.g. /usr, /var/, ...) that needs a limit gets its own partition.
 The obvious problem is that those limits cannot be changed without a reinstallation.
 The btrfs subvolume feature builds a bridge.
 Subvolumes correspond in many ways to partitions, as every subvolume looks like its own filesystem.
 With subvolume